hannasage/react-toolbelt/README.md

 selection component with a results display.

 ### Npm Packages:
 - [react-networking](/src/network): a some-config-required solution to the pain of API calls in React!
-It uses a
+It provides helper classes and a hook that make network interfaces a breeze.

 ---